tommytommytommyyoungboys/Theyrenotwearingnothing/README.md

 Why do Python programmers wear glasses?
 Because they don't C#.

+Why don't programmers use soap?
+They're afraid of washing their hands with undefined behavior.

 After all, they're not wearing nothing, they're wearing `undefined`.

 ## Haiku